 LatAm in Focus: Lula, Sheinbaum, and Milei on a Shifting Global Stage

-Three experts from the largest economies in the G20 discuss how leaders are navigating Trump’s return and U.S.-China competition in the region.
+Three experts from the Latin American members of the G20 discuss how leaders are navigating Trump’s return and U.S.-China competition in the region.

 This has been a season of global summits.
 In October and November, the BRICS summit took place in Russia, the Asia-Pacific Economic Cooperation (APEC) convened in Peru, and the G20 met in Brazil.
 In the middle of it all, Donald Trump was reelected president of the United States.
 Now, world leaders are reassessing their strategies and outlooks on the future of international relations.
 What does this shift mean for Latin America?